mozilla/ai-guide/templates/content/image-models/index.md

 The goal of this guide is to help the curious reader understand the technical foundations, applications, and challenges of image generation.

 This guide is neither a complete reference nor basic tutorial.
-It is meant to help you save time when getting started by providing an outline of the key ideas and linking high-quality reference material for further learning.
+It is the handbook the author wishes he had when he started.
+We hope it helpes you save time by outlining the key ideas and linking high-quality reference material for further learning.

-The initial sections are meant to be read in order, and serve as a gradual introduction to the topic.
-The final section ([Diagrams and Details](#diagrams-and-details)) contains summarized explanations of key ideas.
-These will likely be most useful _after_ the reader has become acquainted with the source material (linked in the [Recommended References](#recommended-references) section).

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->